Jack-Sprinkle/soccar-academy/README.md

 - I created SocCar Academy to give Rocket League players a place to learn and chat.
 A user can track their progress through their dashboard, find other users who are willing to coach through the "Find Coach" page and contribute to a list of forums to grow the community and learn.

-- Tech stack: JavaScript, React, Node.js, Express and MySQL for the database.
+- Tech stack: JavaScript, React, SASS, Node.js, Express and MySQL for the database.

 Overview setup instructions.
 - Clone the repo in whichever way you prefer.